-Worth mentioning that the firm has already submitted an application for an IPO in China: two years earlier it made an attempt to get listed on the Shenzhen Stock Exchange-based Nasdaq-style ChiNext board.
-At that time, CABIO didn’t pass the approval process due to a handful of reasons including price discrimination.
+It is worth mentioning that the firm has already submitted an IPO application in China: two years earlier it made an attempt to get listed on the Shenzhen Stock Exchange-based Nasdaq-style ChiNext board.
+At that time, CABIO didn’t pass the approval process.

 The firm generated operating revenue of CNY 286 million (USD 41.6 million) last year, the indicator soared 25% from 2017’ record.
 Gross profit margin had raised from 46.45% to 48.94% over the same period.

 According to an online provider of market and consumer data Statista, baby food market size in China amounted to CNY 17 billion (USD 2.5 billion) last year.
 The market is expected to grow annually by 4.2% and reach CNY 21.5 billion (USD 3.12 billion) in 2023.